j-mie6/parsley/docs/tutorial/parser-bridge-pattern.md

 ### Adding Errors
-The generic bridges found in `parsley.generic` offer one additional component that is absent from the descriptions above: they all extend `generic.ParserSingleBridge`, which in turn extends `generic.ErrorBridge`.
+The generic bridges found in `parsley.generic` offer one additional component that is absent from the descriptions above: they all extend `bridges.SingletonBridge`, which in turn extends `bridges.ErrorBridge`.
 This trait exposes hook methods for `labels` and `reason`, which allow for error messages to be associated with the bridge, and in exchange provides the template `error` combinator: this is supposed to be called within the bridge to annotate a parser with the provided error messages.
 Our definitions of `ParserBridgePos1` and `ParserBridgePos2` can also benefit from this: